zakattack9/WRaPiC/README.md

 	- RPi kubernetes setup
 - disable SSH password access (keys only)
 - set up a reverse SSH tunnel to allow for direct SSH into worker nodes in the internal cluster network from MBP without needing to SSH from the Pi router
+- add check to configure script to see if the configuration has been already to either the elasticsearch or kibana config files; if the config has already been added, simply modify the ip currently in the file